 Repair & Service

-Before you replace it, let’s see what’s really going on.
-Many issues come down to maintenance, clogs, belts, filters, or simple wear—and can often be fixed cost-effectively.
+Before you replace it, let us see what is really going on.
+Many issues come down to maintenance, clogs, belts, filters, or simple wear and can often be fixed cost-effectively.

 Common reasons vacuums stop cleaning well

-- Loss of suction (clogs, seals, filters, hoses)
+- Loss of suction from clogs, seals, filters, or hoses

-- Strange smells (blocked airflow or dirty filters)
+- Strange smells caused by blocked airflow or dirty filters

 Fastest path to help